 (CNN) — Hotel guests in China might no longer have to worry about figuring out the air-con control panels or waiting in line to check in.
+Two major international hotel groups have just announced they're rolling out some high-tech upgrades at properties throughout the country.

 Kicking off in two of the major business capitals in the country -- InterContinental Beijing Sanlitun and InterContinental Guangzhou Exhibition Centre -- a total of 100 AI-powered suites will be introduced at various China-based hotels in 2018.